pragatibunny/Spring-MVC/README.md

 	                    <packaging>war</packaging>
                       <finalName>PetPeersWebApp</finalName>

-**Step-2** In the Target Folder there is a pom.xml file add all the necessary dependencies there.
+**Step-2** a) In the Target Folder there is a pom.xml file add all the necessary dependencies there.
   <properties>
 		<project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>
 		<maven.compiler.source>1.8</maven.compiler.source>